xsrex/Year-9-Notes-FSL/_his.md

 - Charles strongly believed in the Divine Right of Kings and refused to compromise

 The conflict represented a fundamental disagreement about governance - whether ultimate power should rest with the monarch or be shared with Parliament, setting the stage for Britain's constitutional development.

+### Civil affairs

+People didn't actually choose the side they fought for.
+It often depended on which army reached their town or village first, or the side their local landowner supported.
+Different parts of the family could be on different sides.

+### Cavaliers / The Roundheads
+The Cavaliers were rich lords and country gentlemen along North and South-West England and Wales.
+They wore red sashes.

+The Roundheads were merchants, businessmen and Puritans